New York City Subway stations: Station platforms and configurations

-A typical subway station has waiting platforms ranging from 480 to 600 ft long, though some IND platforms may be as long as 660 to 745 ft long.
+A typical subway station has waiting platforms ranging from 480 to 600 ft long.
+Some IND platforms may be as long as 660 to 745 ft long.
 Platforms of former commuter rail stations, such as those on the IND Rockaway Line, are even longer.
-Due to the large number of transit lines, one platform or set of platforms often serves more than one service (unlike other rapid transit systems including the Paris Metro, but like some lines on the London Underground).
+Due to the large number of transit lines, one platform or set of platforms often serves more than one service, unlike other rapid transit systems including the Paris Metro, but like some lines on the London Underground.
 A passenger needs to look at the signs hung at the platform entrance steps and over each track to see which trains stop there and when, and at the arriving train to see which train it is.

-Almost everywhere express trains run, they run on the inner one (of 3) or two (of 4) tracks, and local trains run on the outer two tracks.
+Almost everywhere express trains run, they run on the inner one (of 3) or two (of 4) tracks.
+Local trains run on the outer two tracks.
 In a 3-track configuration, the center track can be used toward the center of the city in the morning and away from the center in the evening, though not every 3-track line has that express service.

 There are several common platform configurations: